coraallensavietta/GitHubPrez/index.md

 ### Bonus: Set Up Visual Studio Code
-The `code` command used in this tutorial only works if you've set up Visual Studio Code on your computer.
-You can avoid using this command by instead create and open your files using the text editor of your choice (e.g. sublime text, atom, notepad, vim).

 To set up VSCode and the `code` command, follow these instructions ([from VSCode docs](https://code.visualstudio.com/docs/editor/versioncontrol#_vs-code-as-git-editor)):
 **Step 1:** Download Visual Studio Code [here](https://code.visualstudio.com/download).
 **Step 2:**